Kxanx1538/Portfolio/README.md

 ## 🧭 My Unique Value Proposition
 I operate at the convergence of three critical disciplines, which allows me to bring a unique, holistic perspective to every challenge:
 - **The Hybrid & Multi-Cloud Master:** I seamlessly integrate on-premises infrastructure with multiple cloud platforms (Azure, AWS, and GCP), a highly sought-after skill for any organization with a complex, real-world IT environment.
--**The Architect & Builder:** I possess the unique ability to both design the high-level security architecture (like my Zero Trust model) and personally build it from the ground up using code (laC, custom scripts, and automation pipelines).
+- **The Architect & Builder:** I possess the unique ability to both design the high-level security architecture (like my Zero Trust model) and personally build it from the ground up using code (laC, custom scripts, and automation pipelines).
--**The Holistic Security Owner:** I have end-to-end ownership of my security posture.
+- **The Holistic Security Owner:** I have end-to-end ownership of my security posture.
 I am not only a strategic leader who handles GRC and policies but also a hands-on engineer who responds to incidents and manages the day-to-day security operations.
 ___
 ##💡Guiding Principles & Philosophy
 My work is driven by a strong security philosophy, centered on these core principles:
-**-Security by Design:** I believe in embedding security controls and principles from the very beginning of a project, rather than retrofitting them later.
+- **Security by Design:** I believe in embedding security controls and principles from the very beginning of a project, rather than retrofitting them later.
-**-Proactive over Reactive:** I am first and foremost a proactive security professional with a reactive plan.
+- **Proactive over Reactive:** I am first and foremost a proactive security professional with a reactive plan.
 I focus on automation and threat hunting to prevent incidents before they occur.
-**-Layered Security:** I advocate for a security in-depth approach, integrating multiple security tools and controls to create a resilient, multi-layered defense.
+- **Layered Security:** I advocate for a security in-depth approach, integrating multiple security tools and controls to create a resilient, multi-layered defense.
-**-Access control as a Foundation:** I believe that all cybersecurity ultimately ties back to controlling and verifying access.
+- **Access control as a Foundation:** I believe that all cybersecurity ultimately ties back to controlling and verifying access.
 This principle is the foundation of my Zero Trust architecture and my use of least privilege.

 ___
 ## ⚙️ What I Do